dprophete/advent-2024/README.md

 ## running

-You should be able to cd into any dir, and simply `cargo run`
+Edit src/main.rs and change the day to the one you want to run.
+Then `cargo run` is your friend.